tonsky/tonsky.me/site/blog/unicode/index.md

 (I know, it ain’t)

-Roughly starting from 2014, Unicode is releasing a major revision of their standard every year.
-This is where you get your new Emoji from — Android and iOS updates in the Fall usually include newest Unicode standard among other things.
-It also means that old systems can’t show new Emoji.
+Roughly starting in 2014, Unicode is releasing a major revision of their standard every year.
+This is where you get your new Emoji from — Android and iOS updates in the Fall usually include the newest Unicode standard among other things.
+It also means that old systems can’t show new emojis.

 versions@2x.png

-What’s sad for us, rules that define grapheme clusters change every year, too.
+What’s sad for us, the rules that define grapheme clusters change every year, too.
 What is considered a sequence of two or three separate codepoints today might become a grapheme cluster tomorrow!
 There’s no way to know!
 Or prepare!

 Even worse, different versions of your own app might be running on different Unicode standards and report different string lengths!

 But that’s the reality we live in.
 You don’t really have a choice here.
-You can’t ignore Unicode or Unicode updates if you want to stay relevant and you want decent user experience.
+You can’t ignore Unicode or Unicode updates if you want to stay relevant and you want a decent user experience.
 So, buckle up, embrace, and update.

 .loud Update yearly

-# Why isn’t "Å" === "Å"?
+# Why is "Å" !== "Å" !== "Å"?

+spider_men@2x.jpg

-Copy this to your JavaScript console:
+Copy any of these to your JavaScript console:

 ```
+"Å" === "Å"
-"Å" === "Å"
+"Å" === "Å"
+"Å" === "Å"
 ```

 What do you get?
 False?
 You should get false, and it’s not a mistake.

-Remember earlier, when I said that `ö` is two codepoints, `U+006F U+0308`?
-Basically, Unicode offers more than one way to write characters like `ö`.
+Remember earlier, when I said that `ö` is two codepoints, `U+006F U+0308`?
+Basically, Unicode offers more than one way to write characters like `ö` or `Å`.
 You can:

-1. Compose `ö` from normal Latin `o` + combining character,
+1. Compose `Å` from normal Latin `A` + combining character,
-2. OR there’s also a pre-composed codepoint `U+00F6` that does that for you.
+2. OR there’s also a pre-composed codepoint `U+00C5` that does that for you.

-They will look the same (`ö` vs `ö`), they should work the same, and for all intents and purposes they are considered exactly the same.
+They will look the same (`Å` vs `Å`), they should work the same, and for all intents and purposes, they are considered exactly the same.
 The only difference is byte representation.

 That’s why we need normalization.
 There are four forms:

-**NFD** tries to explode everything to smallest possible pieces, and also sorts pieces in a canonical order if there are more than one.
+**NFD** tries to explode everything to the smallest possible pieces, and also sorts pieces in a canonical order if there are more than one.

-**NFC** instead tries to combine everything into pre-composed form, if one exist.
+**NFC** instead tries to combine everything into pre-composed form, if one exists.

 normalization@2x.png

+For some characters there are also multiple versions of them in Unicode.
+For example, there’s `U+00C5 Latin Capital Letter A with Ring Above`, but there’s also `U+212B Angstrom Sign` which looks the same.

+These are replaced too during normalization:

+normalization_clones@2x.png

 NFD and NFC are called “canonical normalization”.
-They also replace clones, like `Ω U+2126 Ohm Sign` with `Ω U+03A9 Greek Capital Letter Omega`.
+Another two forms are “compatibility normalization”:

 **NFKD** tries to explode everything and replaces visual variants with default ones.